Altash8512/Toxic-Comment--Detector/README.md

 <div align="center">
-  <h1>🧠 Toxic Comment Detection & Recommendation System</h1>
+  <h1>🛡️ Toxic Comment Detector & Recommender</h1>
   <p>
-    An AI-powered system that detects toxic comments in real-time and suggests polite alternatives.
+    An intelligent system powered by the Google Gemini API that detects toxic, cyberbullying, and Hinglish comments in real-time and suggests polite alternatives.
   </p>
 </div>

 ---

-## 🔍 Overview

-This project is an end-to-end machine learning application designed to identify and mitigate toxicity in online conversations.
-It features a robust backend that serves multiple fine-tuned models for real-time analysis and content recommendation.

----

 ## 🌟 Key Features
-*   **Multi-Label Toxicity Detection**: Classifies comments not just as "toxic" but also analyzes them for specific sub-categories like "cyberbullying," "insult," and "threat" using a zero-shot model.
-*   **Polite Rewriter (Detoxification)**: Utilizes a fine-tuned T5 model to transform a toxic comment into a more respectful and constructive alternative.
-*   **REST API**: A Flask-based backend that exposes the models' capabilities through a simple and effective API.
-*   **Comprehensive Evaluation Suite**: Includes scripts to measure the performance of both the detection and rewriting models, generating classification reports and confusion matrices.
-*   **Local Model Caching**: Automatically downloads and saves models locally for faster startup times and offline use.
+*   **Real-Time Detection**: Uses a fast, local keyword-based classifier for instant feedback on toxic, cyberbullying, and Hinglish language.
+*   **Contextual Understanding**: Intelligently assesses if a reply is toxic based on the parent comment it's responding to.
+*   **AI-Powered Rewrites**: Leverages the Google Gemini API to provide high-quality, polite alternative phrasings for toxic comments.
+*   **Hinglish Support**: Natively understands and processes Hinglish (Hindi + English) for both detection and rewriting.

 ## 🖼️ Screenshots